gleechi/gleechi.github.io/pages/0.10.1/unity/external_controllers/unity_vg_ec_mousehand.md

 There are no requirements to use this controller, so you can use the "MOUSE" option to [AutoSetup](unity_component_myvirtualgrasp.0.10.1.html#autosetup) your VG configuration.

+### AutoSetup

+* will set "External" to "MouseHand"
+* will set "FingerControlType" to "BY_ANIMATION"
+* will set "Origin" to "None"

 ## Functionality

 ### Hand Poses